menelaos/purescript-stringutils/README.markdown

 String utility functions that (for various reasons) are not in [`purescript-strings`](https://github.com/purescript/purescript-strings).
-Note that some of these functions use ES6 features.
+Note that some of these functions use ECMAScript features that may not be available on older platforms.

 ## Installation

 ```
-bower install purescript-stringutils
+spago install stringutils
 ```

 ## Documentation